h-rica/zcatalyst-cli-plugin-react/DEPLOYMENT.md

 ### "You do not have permission to publish"

 - Ensure you're logged in: `npm whoami`
-- Check package name isn't taken: `npm view @hr/zcatalyst-cli-plugin-react`
+- Check package name isn't taken: `npm view @hrica/zcatalyst-cli-plugin-react`
-- Verify you have access to the `@hr` scope
+- Verify you have access to the `@hrica` scope

 ### "Package name too similar to existing package"